lovasoa/react-contenteditable/README.md

               html={this.state.html} // innerHTML of the editable div disabled={false}       // use true to disable edition onChange={this.handleChange} // handle innerHTML change
-            />
+              tagName='article' // Use a custom HTML tag (uses a div by default) />
   };
 };